Faith For U Today

 The Problem of Evil and Suffering: Where Is God in Our Pain?

-If God is good, why does He allow so much suffering?
-This is one of the hardest and most common challenges to Christianity.
-Apologetics doesn’t ignore this question—it confronts it head-on.
-The Bible never denies the reality of evil, but it does offer something no other worldview can: real hope.
-Christianity teaches that suffering isn’t meaningless—God is at work even in our pain.
-Through Christ, we see that God doesn’t just allow suffering; He entered into it, taking the worst of it on the cross to bring ultimate redemption.
-The question isn’t just why suffering exists, but where we turn in the midst of it.
-Let’s explore how biblical truth offers answers, purpose, and unshakable hope in a broken world.
+“If God is good, why does He allow suffering?”
+It’s one of the hardest questions people ask—and Christianity doesn’t avoid it.
+The Bible never denies evil but offers what no other belief system can: real hope.
+God is at work even in our pain.
+Through Jesus, we see that He didn’t just allow suffering—He entered into it, taking it on Himself at the cross to bring redemption.
+The question isn’t just why suffering exists, but where we turn when it comes.
+In Christ, pain has purpose—and hope never dies.

 The Reliability of the Bible: A Solid Foundation for Faith